aklivity/zilla-docs/src/how-tos/amazon-msk/production.md

 Name: `aklivity`\
 VPC: `my-msk-cluster`\
 Subnets: `my-msk-cluster-1a` `my-msk-cluster-1b` `my-msk-cluster-1c`
+Access control methods: `SASL/SCRAM authentication`

+Review and create the MSK Cluster.

+When the MSK cluster is created you will need to follow the [Sign-in credentials authentication with AWS Secrets Manager](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) to associate your `AmazonMSK_*` secret to your cluster.
+For the remainder of this doc we will assume the following values for this secret:

+Name: `AmazonMSK_alice`\
+Username: `alice`\
+Password: `alice-secret`

 ::: tip
 This creates your MSK cluster in preparation for secure access via the internet.